-- · The Freeze light will blink.
+- The Freeze light will blink.

 - The hot gas solenoid valve will be open.

 - The purge valve will be open

-- · The water pump will be on
+- The water pump will be on

 - After 30 seconds, the hot gas valve closes

 - The purge valve will shut and the inlet water valve will open to fill the reservoir.

-- The compressor starts.
+- The compressor & remote fan motor start.

 Note: Three Phase Units (Scroll Compressor).
 If at start up the compressor makes a louder than expected noise and does not begin to cool the evaporators or suction line, the compressor motor is likely running backwards.
-See page 21.
+See next page.